 Once you’ve followed the above tips and brought your phone back down to regular temperature, try our top suggestions to prevent your phone from overheating again:

 - Update your apps in case they have caught a malware virus

 - Dim your screen brightness or use a glare screen

 - Turn off any battery-draining features like Wi-Fi, GPS, and Bluetooth

 - Keep your phone separated from other gadgets

-Extreme temperatures, whether its heat or cold, can have a big impact on your device and it’s capabilities.
+Extreme temperatures, whether hot or cold, can have a big impact on your device and its capabilities.
 With the arrival of summer, make sure you keep these tips in mind if you ever find your phone getting too hot.

 Head to our website now to discover the best mobile phone accessories.